| News | Commercial Landowners | Drivers | Local Authorities

 • Many legacy operator platforms aren’t OCPI and therefore require custom integration.

-• There are fears around the security of having many CPOs using the same communication systems
+• There are fears about the security of having many CPOs using the same communication systems.

 • CPOs need to be considerate of data protection and cyber security risks of opening up their systems to third parties.